Tencent to take 29% stake in multiplayer games maker Funcom – TechCrunch

 Tencent, which has a substantial games operation of its own, also holds stakes in a number of other major games makers — including Riot Games, Epic, Supercell, Ubisoft, Paradox, Frontier and Miniclip.

 A prolonged games licensing freeze in China dented Tencent’s profits last year.
-And earlier this year, while it reported record profits in its Q1 it also recorded its slowest revenue growth since going public.
+And earlier this year, while it reported record profits in its Q1, it also recorded its slowest revenue growth since going public.

 Regulatory risk at home is one reason for Tencent to expand its stakes in overseas games developers and tap into a global audience to stoke growth.